| Title: | Personalised Synthetic Controls |

 Where defines the cumulative baseline hazard function,

-is the linear predictor and
+is the linear predictor and and are the

 event time and indicator variables.